epam/ai-dial-interceptors-sdk/README.md

 # AI DIAL Interceptors Python SDK

+> [!IMPORTANT]
+> This package is in early development and subject to rapid changes.
+Breaking changes between versions are likely as the project evolves.

 ## Overview

 The framework provides useful classes for creating DIAL Interceptors in Python for chat completion and embeddings models.